Clive Selwyn Davis: Military

 At the University of Sydney, Davis joined the Air Squadron there in 1936.
 He trained as a pilot in the Royal Australian Air Force Reserve.
 After completing his M.Sc. he travelled to England on a CSIR post-graduate scholarship to conduct research on aircraft instruments and aerodynamics at the Royal Aircraft Establishment in Farnborough, intending to return to Australia and work at the Aeronautical Research Laboratories.
-When World War II began, he volunteered in the RAF and served with distinction in two tours of the Middle East and was awarded a Distinguished Flying Cross in 1941.
+When World War II began, he volunteered in the RAF and served with distinction in two tours of the Middle East and Europe. and was awarded a Distinguished Flying Cross in 1941.
+As a scientist and pilot he was involved in developing and deploying radar.
+He worked for the air Ministry in a new special unit which monitored and oversaw developments deployed in fighter and bomber commands.
 He later transferred to the RAAF, and returned to Australia.

 He would serve on the Air Staff of the RAAF, and was mentioned in the official war history for his role in the development of operations research.
 In the last part of the war, he commanded 103 Squadron of Liberator heavy bombers, in their operations from North Queensland and Papua New Guinea.
 He retired with the rank of Wing Commander.